ekodidik/ojs2-ici-export-plugin/README.md

 2. As a journal manager, Open Plugin Management > Install A New Plugin.
 You must have the privilege to install a new plugin from the OJS site administrator;
 3. Choose the copernicus.tar.gz file and click the Install button.

-Once the XML file exported, follow the importing issues instruction through the ICI the journal system from https://journals.indexcopernicus.com/api/download/issues_manual_en.pdf.
+Once the XML file exported, follow the importing issues instruction through the ICI the journal system from https://journals.indexcopernicus.com/api/download/issues_manual_en.pdf or watch our installation video at https://www.youtube.com/watch?v=2st4Yxt2LAE&lc

 # Troubleshooting